jaredpalmer/the-platform/README.md

 # The Platform

-Browser API's turned into React Hooks and Suspense-friendly React elements for common situations.
+Web API's turned into React Hooks and Suspense-friendly React components.
 ## Install

 ### With npm